 Learning how to grill steaks is easy once you know the secrets behind the way that the professional chefs do it.
-Resting the steak after grilling is just as important, here we discuss why.
+Resting the steak after grilling is just as important as the actual cooking, here we discuss why.
 Follow these tips how to grill steaks and you’ll get it right first time, your steak will be cooked exactly to your liking and maximum flavor too.

 Before you go anywhere near the grill here's a couple of preparation steps that will really help the flavor of your steak